This article was updated in May 2017

 Can I repair an iPad/iPhone corrupt backup file?

 In most instances, it’s almost impossible to repair corrupt backups, and certainly not without a full understanding of what is missing and how to fix it.
-The next best option is the recovery of data and files that still exist, by simply using the free version of the iPhone Backup Extractor that can show you what data is in a backup.
+The next best option is the recovery of data and files that still exist, by simply using the Lite version of the iPhone Backup Extractor that can show you what data is in a backup.

 Corrupt iTunes backups can be affected in different grades depending on what has happened.
 For example, an iOS upgrade or a power failure can determine different levels of data corruption.
 If the backup process is not complete the result will be an unusable iTunes backup file.
 Depending on how far iTunes was in completing its task, the data can be recovered or not.